b3ll/Decomposed/README.md

 **Note**: The API for Decomposed is still heavily being changed / optimized, so please feel free to give feedback and expect breaking changes as time moves on.

+Specifically, I really want to figure out what to do about the Vector types introduced in this repository.
+If there are any issues with them please let me know; I'm actively sourcing ways to make it better.

 # Introduction

 Typically on iOS if you wanted to transform a `CALayer` you'd do something like: